 What was it like talking directly into the camera?

 "The first time we did it, on the first day, it felt so peculiar.
-All actors are trained not to look down the barrel of the lens.
+Actors are trained not to look down the barrel of the lens.
 Sometimes you have to go again [on a take] — 'go again, the actor looked down the lens!' — so to force myself to look directly into the camera was strange.
 Now, it feels completely normal to me — you're with Annika at all times, I flick you a look when there's a break in the case or something's gone wrong in her personal life.
-It feels like either an unseen partner in her private life or her partner at work; you're just the unseen other cast member."
+It feels like either an unseen partner in her private life or her partner at work.
+You're just the unseen, other, cast member."

 This isn't the first time you've played Annika, is it?